TrshPuppy/obsidian-notes/computers/linux/linux-processes.md

 Processes told to start on boot are usually critical and configured by an administrator.

 ##### systemctl
-#systemctl is a command/ service which allows you to interact with the systemd process/ daemon.
+`systemctl` is a command/ service which allows you to interact with the `systemd` process/ daemon.
 ```bash
 systemctl [options] [service]
 ```

-There are four options which can be given to systemctl:
+There are four options which can be given to `systemctl`:
 1. start: start one or more units (must already be loaded in memory)
 2. stop: deactivate one or more units
 3. enable: enable one or more units/ unit instances.
 Creates a set of *"symlinks"* as encoded in the "[Install]" section of the indicated unit files.